voltade/vomeet/docs/user_api_guide.md

 ## Need Help?

-Contact Vexa support via the designated channels if you encounter issues or have questions regarding API usage or API key provisioning.
+Contact Vomeet support via the designated channels if you encounter issues or have questions regarding API usage or API key provisioning.